 13. White can work

 White does not have to be boring!
 It can be a great colour choice and is great value, practical and easy to touch up when sticky hands have been touching it.
-We recommend adding colour by accessorising with bright cushions and throws.
+We recommend adding colour by accessorising with bright detailing, such as in woodwork or just cushions and throws.
+Plus you can enliven a white scheme easily with a stick-on mural.

-We gave you a taste of colour-blocking above, but it isn't just about creating pattern; you can use it to great effect to zone or highlight different areas of a room (as shown here, with the two different colour blocks behind each of the beds).
+We gave you a taste of colour blocking above, but it isn't just about creating pattern; you can use it to great effect to zone or highlight different areas of a room (as shown here, with the two different colour blocks behind the beds and around the beds).
 Use contrasting shades to add drama, and different tones for each zone that you want to create.

 15. Paint the ceiling